Funding for students with SEND

 For students with additional needs who are not high needs funded, there are a number of other funding sources.
 Watch our webinar on how to access and use learning support funding for young people and adults to find out more.

 Local authorities pay high needs funding Element 3 (sometimes called Top-Up funding).
 For students attracting high needs funding, the college will need to agree a contract with the commissioning local authority.
 Natspec recommends the use of the national schools and colleges contract, agreed between NASS, Natspec, and local government organisations in 2013.
 Download the contract, including additional GDPR guidance, below.

 Negotiating fees, procurement systems and LA commissioning

-Various reports prepared for Natspec by acl consulting are available to download below.
+The following downloadable reports were prepared for Natspec by acl consulting.

 Negotiating College Funding identifies practices that Natspec member colleges might adopt when negotiating student placements with local authority commissioners.
-It aims to provide members with a systematic approach to programme pricing that should help ensure the fees colleges charge are sufficient to cover their reasonable operating costs, including the significant fixed costs (management and other central staff, premises, utilities, etc.) that do not directly relate to an individual student’s programme.
+It aims to provide members with a systematic approach to programme pricing.
+This should help ensure the fees colleges charge are sufficient to cover their reasonable operating costs, including fixed costs (e.g. management and other central staff, premises, utilities) not directly related to an individual student’s programme.
 It does not recommend particular fee levels or funding approaches.

-The second report relates to recent developments relating to procurement systems for high needs placements – specifically Frameworks and Dynamic Purchasing Systems.
-The report suggests a “light touch” method for LAs wishing to use procurement systems for high needs placements such as Frameworks and Dynamic Purchasing Systems.
+LA procurement practices for High Needs placements is aimed at local authorities.
+It proposes a ‘light touch method’ for those wishing to use procurement systems for high needs placements such as Frameworks and Dynamic Purchasing Systems.
 It will be of interest to Natspec members currently participating in procurement systems or contracting with LAs that are considering such systems.

-LA Commissioning and the HN funding system was jointly commissioned by Natspec, the Local Government Association, Natspec and the Association of Colleges and examined how the HN funding system and LA commissioning operates in practice, from the point of view of both LAs and providers.
-It concludes that a radical review is required.
+LA Commissioning and the HN funding system was jointly commissioned by Natspec, the Local Government Association, and the Association of Colleges.
+It examines how the HN funding system and LA commissioning operates in practice from the point of view of both LAs and providers and recommends some radical changes.